 Russia has faced increasing Western criticism over arms supplies to Syria, where the United Nations says government forces have killed more than 10,000 people in a crackdown.
 Last month, the U.S. described the delivery of heavy Russian weapons in a shipment as "reprehensible".

 Ship tracking data showed on Tuesday that the Alaed set off from the Russian port of Baltiisk in the Baltic province of Kaliningrad on June 11.

 London-headquartered ship insurer Standard Club said it had been contacted about the vessel it had been covering, but did not say by whom.

 "We were made aware of the allegations that the Alaed was carrying munitions destined for Syria and have already informed the ship owner that their insurance cover ceased automatically in view of the nature of the voyage," the insurer said.

 Moscow-based Russian ship management and operator group Femco, operating the Alaed, offered no comment when contacted several times by Reuters about the ship and its cargo.
-But it said it would post comment on its website later in the day with "true information".
+But it said it would post comment on its website later on Tuesday with "true information".

 Insurers would be obliged to withdraw coverage for any shipments violating European Union sanctions, including an arms embargo on Syria.
 Without insurance, the vessel could be forced either to dock at a port, drop its run to Syria or find a provider outside the European Union.

-The Alaed was last seen off the coast of Scotland and declared as heading for the Russian port of Vladivostok where it was due to arrive on July 24, tracking data showed on Tuesday.
+The Alaed was last seen off the coast of Scotland and declared as heading for the Russian port of Vladivostok where it was due to arrive on July 24, according to tracking data.